 top of page

-Vision Blvd is a grassroots San Francisco campaign and movement, calling for the complete removal of the Central Freeway.
+Vision Blvd is a grassroots San Francisco campaign, calling for the complete removal of the Central Freeway.

 Once the freeway is removed, a vital region of the city will be transformed into a thriving and beautiful neighborhood hub, serving locals and visitors alike.